Subscribe to

 Úrsula Pilar San Cristóbal

-Language and Communication, Musical Thought
+Language and Communication, Musical Thought, Research in Music Education

 Valentí Adell

-Specific Repertoire, Supplementary Repertoire Piano, Instrumental Ensemble
+Specific Repertoire, Supplementary Repertoire, Acoustics and Organology, Techniques for Recording and Postproduction (I) Piano, Instrumental Ensemble

 SYLLABUS